Product design system alignment

 The emphasis is on turning business logic into structured specifications that can directly guide design, build, runtime behaviour, and assurance rather than stopping at narrative requirements.

-No. It gives engineering teams a clearer governed foundation for building and operating systems, while the AICE provides a controlled runtime layer for connected tools and models.
+No. It gives engineering teams a clearer governed foundation for building and operating systems, while Brando provides a controlled runtime layer for connected tools and models.

 Because it reduces ambiguity.
 When product and engineering teams work from the same specification base, delivery becomes easier to control, test, and evolve.